microsoft/ebpf-for-windows/docs/GettingStarted.md

 This will build the following binaries:

 * ebpfcore.sys: The kernel-mode execution context in which eBPF programs run.
-* ebpfwfpext.sys: The kernel-mode extension for WFP hooks.
+* netebpfext.sys: The kernel-mode extension for WFP hooks.
 * ebpfapi.dll: A user-mode shared library exposing APIs for apps to call to perform operations such as loading eBPF programs.
 * ebpfnetsh.dll: A plugin for the Windows netsh.exe command line tool that provides eBPF command line